thevanduyns/thevanduyns.github.io/index.md

-Once again we just didn't get around to writing a Christmas letter this year or last, so we decided to send out a Pascha Letter.
+Once again we just didn't get around to writing a Christmas letter in either 2019 or 2020, so we decided to send out a Pascha Letter.
 Pascha is the ancient Christian term for Easter, linking the crucifixion and resurrection of Jesus to its precursor, the Jewish Passover.
 But even though we had an additional 5 weeks after western Easter to prepare, we still didn't get the letter written on time to print it, so here it is online!

-Its been a big couple of years for all of us, and I don't think we can keep straight what happened when, so here are the highlights organized by subject matter.
+Its been a big couple of years for all of us, for sure.
+Because we can't keep straight what happened when, we offer here event highlights organized by subject matter.

-Before we begin, we will just say many thanks to all for your friendship, prayers, and support during the tough times, and sharing with us in the good times.

 <img align="left" width="30%" src="/images/dance-shot.jpg" class="image-left">

 ## Dancing

 Can you dance during a pandemic?
 Well, sure!
 Even though planned competitions were on hold, Jan did keep dancing, first with virtual sessions online and then in person with masks and other precautions.
 It was also possible to submit taped performances to a couple of virtual events, which kept the flame of competition alive.
-Soon we will be attending Jan's first event in almost two years, and are looking forward to getting moving again.
+Soon we will be attending Jan's first live event in almost two years, and after neck fusion in August 2019 and lumbar fusion in August 2020, she is looking forward to getting moving again.

 <img align="left" width="30%" src="/images/IMG_0136.jpg" class="image-left">